2.5.2. Run Remotely on DesignSafe

-1. Prepare the input files in a folder called input_data, then zip the folder.
+1. Prepare the input files in a folder named input_data, then zip the folder.
 You may use this example input file set (input_data_eq.zip) as a template.

 2. Prepare workflow settings in the configuration file.
 You may use the example configuration file (rWHALE_config_remote.json) as a template.